pinkeshbadjatiya/Nex/README.md

 - Variable injection in template
 - Directory listing.
 - HOST validation
-- 404 forbidden, 404 not found etc error codes handeled
+- 403 forbidden, 404 not found etc error codes handled
 - Separate configuration file for server
-- Client mapping wrt IP address
+- Client mapping with IPv4 address
 - Threading between clients and locks and complete private data(using local variables for each thread)
-- Tests written using nosetests and integrated in Travis-CI
+- Tests written using nose2 and integrated in Travis-CI
 - Thread safe logging
 - Audio/Video/Image rendering
 - URL encoding/decoding
+- py2 and py3 support (partial support for py3 for now)

 ### TODO
 - Tests for all the errors returned